Appointments to Residency Training

 Applicants must be from a medical school approved by the Liaison Committee on Medical Education (LCME) of the Association of American Medical Colleges and the American Medical Association or the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association.
 Applications from qualified graduates of foreign medical schools with proper credentialing (ECFMG certification and passing USLME scores) also will be considered.
 Children's National Health System sponsors J-1 and H-1B visas.

-*The Internationally Sponsored match positions are reserved for highly qualified international medical graduates who are sponsored by their foreign governments to train in the United States and then return to their country equipped with knowledge, abilities and skills to improve the healthcare of children.
+‡The Internationally Sponsored match positions are reserved for highly qualified international medical graduates who are sponsored or provided scholarships by their foreign governments to train in the United States and then return to their country equipped with knowledge, abilities and skills to improve the healthcare of children.

 Pediatrics-Medical Genetics Track (4-years)

-Applications for this highly competitive four-year residency training program in Pediatrics and Medical Genetics will be reviewed through the Electronic Residency Application Service (ERAS) at both Children’s National and the National Institutes of Health (please see more information through the NIH Clinical Center and the National Human Genome Research Institute).
-Interested students should apply to this program in duplicate through ERAS: (1) the Categorical track of the pediatric residency program at Children’s National and (2) the Combined Pediatrics/Medical Genetics Residency Program at the NIH.
+Applications for this highly competitive four-year residency training program in Pediatrics and Medical Genetics will be reviewed through the Electronic Residency Application Service (ERAS) at both Children’s National and the National Institutes of Health (please see more information through the NIH Clinical Center.
+Interested students should apply to this program in duplicate through ERAS: (1) the Pediatrics-Medical Genetics track of the pediatric residency program at Children’s National and (2) the Combined Pediatrics/Medical Genetics Residency Program at the NIH.

 Second and Third Year Positions